sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - a JWT assertion as defined by the 'JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants' [[RFC7523]] using only the `private_key_jwt` method defined in [[OpenID.Core]]; or
 - mutually authenticated TLS, as specified in [[RFC8705]].
 In case of a mutual TLS connection (mTLS) between the Client and the server, the JWT assertion SHOULD be omitted and the `client_id` parameter MUST be included.

 Public Clients MAY authenticate to the OpenID Provider.
-However, the OpenID Provider MUST NOT rely on public Client Authentication for the purpose of identifying the client.
+However, the OpenID Provider MUST NOT rely on public Client Authentication for the purpose of identifying the Client.

 Clients MUST NOT use more than one authentication method in each request.